Caridina typus: Juveniles/adults

 After the larval stages are complete, C. typus will metamorphose into a juvenile stage, which will begin to migrate back to its parental freshwater habitat.
 Upstream migration of juveniles has been reported for other Caridina, and has been confirmed by observation of smaller C. typus juveniles downstream and larger sized juveniles upstream.
 Juveniles will enter their adult stage in freshwater and begin recruiting in August.
 Since juveniles were commonly found during the spawning season and the post-spawning season between August and February, this indicates continuous recruitment.

 Males and females will sexually reproduce in freshwater.
 After mating, females will migrate downstream for spawning in estuarine, brackish environments.

 Evolutionary history

 The evolutionary origins of C. typus are speculated to be from the Pacific Islands rather than a continent, and the species has since migrated to other islands such as the Japanese islands.

 Phylogenetic analyses of Caridinia have revealed that C. typus is a paraphyletic group made up of three morphologically similar yet distinct clades of C. typus, plus the morphologically distinct C. villadolidi, which is suggested to be a separate species by morphological data.
 The three monophyletic clades, named ARC, SUL, and TAL, each has distinct evolutionary lineages.
-These linages likely diverged during the Miocene epoch due to historical geographic barriers in the ocean that restricted gene flow.
+These lineages likely diverged during the Miocene epoch due to historical geographic barriers in the ocean that restricted gene flow.

 Populations from different regions form the three clades as follows: